 RESOLVED Reason for Decision: To approve the virements set out in the schedule filed with the signed minutes.
-As required by financial standing orders.

-8. APPOINTMENTS TO COMMITTEES AND OUTSIDE CC8 - 2016
+8. APPOINTMENTS TO COMMITTEES AND OUTSIDE CC9-2016

 BODIES BY POLITICAL GROUPS APPROVED BY

 THE MONITORING OFFICER

 Council noted the following appointments made to committees by political groups and approved by the Monitoring Officer under the general power of delegation granted by Council: